stepanzabelin/react-order/README.md

 ## Usage

-Components to sort are needed to wrap in this component.
+This component wraps your components that need to be sorted.
 There are 3 ways to use:

-1. Each child component has a props order
+1. Each child component has a props "order"

 ```jsx
 <Order>